-The Greeks referred to the Dead Sea as Lake Asphaltites due to the steady stream of pebbles and blocks of the black stuff that rise from seeps deep beneath its surface.
+The ancient Greeks and Romans referred to the Dead Sea as “Palus Asphaltites” (Asphalt Lake) due to the steady stream of pebbles and blocks of the black stuff that rise from seeps deep beneath its surface.
 Aristotle marveled over these immensely salty waters, and the ancient Egyptians used the asphalt for embalming during their mummification process.

 THE DEAD SEA’S HEALTH BENEFITS